BillyDM/awesome-audio-dsp/README.md

 - [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
 - [`deip.pdf`] - High quality resampling and oversampling.
 - [`Freeverb`] - An open-source reverb algorithm.
-- [`DAFX`] - An archive of scientific papers and presentations given during an annual DSP research conference.
+- [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.

 ## Sound Design & Mixing
 While this is not *strictly* development related, knowing how plugins are actually used can give valuable insight.